Espen Barth Eide: 2021

 Barth Eide and Minister of Trade and Industry Jan Christian Vestre announced that the government would work actively to cut emissions, with him saying: "We must dispose of the emissions we have left in the best possible way.
 We will look for the most rational, cost-effective and efficient measures that reduce emissions in all sectors of society".

-Ahead of the 2021 United Nations Climate Change Conference, Barth Eide expressed hopes to make substantial progress regarding discussions about the Paris climate agreement's article 6.
-He also said that he wanted to assist in finding a solution to the quota trading.

 Barth Eide expressed that an overview over climate emissions from consumption could be necessary.
 He further said it was something Norway should become better at, but couldn't yet say when such a process would be started.
 However, he did reassure that it would be started gradually over time.

 Early into the 2021 United Nations Climate Change Conference in Glasgow, Barth Eide said it was also too early to say if any significant progress could be made.
 He did however stress the importance of the work against climate change and putting 1,5 degrees as a target for the world to reach.
 He also advised that money that goes to climate adaption should be tripled.

 Barth Eide stated that Greta Thunberg's statements of the seriousness of the climate crisis were acceptable, but he further warned that saying that the policies and the conference being useless, would be heading down a dangerous path.
 He further added a message to Thunberg and her supporters: "I believe that the strong and sensible commitment to make something happen must be converted into political action, not into rejecting the whole idea of democratic political change.
 It's a bit important to get that balance in order there, and that is my message to Greta Thunberg and those who cheer her on".

 In late November, Eide approved the culling of 26 wolves living in various parts of Norway.
 On the issue, he commented: "The Ministry of Climate and the Environment has dealt with complaints about the predatory game committees' decisions on licensing of up to 26 wolves outside the wolf zone.
 We have not found grounds to change the decision.
 They are therefore final".
 The wolves are a critical endangered species in Norway.